Welcome to Term 2 Week 2 2025

 Project Compassion 2025

-Lent, in particular, is a sacred time for us as Catholics to deepen our prayer life, practice self-discipline by making sacrifices, and extend kindness to those in need.
-These acts of devotion can take many forms, ranging from significant commitments to small yet meaningful gestures.
-Project Compassion provides us with an opportunity to focus on almsgiving—supporting those less fortunate.
-Each family has received a Project Compassion box to collect spare change, which will be used to assist others in need.
-Below is one of the inspiring stories featured in Project Compassion 2025, demonstrating how the contributions from our school community, along with those of Catholic schools and parishes across Australia, can create a profound and lasting impact worldwide.
+Lent, in particular, is a sacred time for Catholics to deepen our prayer life, practice self-discipline by making sacrifices, and extend kindness to those in need.
+These acts of devotion can take many forms, from significant commitments to small yet meaningful gestures.
+Project Compassion allows us to focus on almsgiving—supporting those less fortunate.
+Each family received a Project Compassion box to collect spare change, which will be used to assist others in need.

 Stella Stars